JohnZonneveld/johnzonneveld.github.io/_posts/2021-07-05-React-change-text-input-to-date-input.md

 npm install react-datepicker
 {% endhighlight %}

-To implement in the app all I had to do is to replace the textfield I had with a call to the DatePicker component.
+To implement in the app all I had to do is to replace the text field I had with a call to the DatePicker component.
 But at first the component has to be imported, so in the components that will be using the DatePicker I did a simple import:

 {% highlight javascript %}